This guide (sometimes called the 'ADI14') sets out what's involved in becoming and being an approved driving instructor (ADI).

 There are many organisations that offer training to become a driving instructor.

-There is no statutory scheme governing the training of driving instructors, but DSA administers the voluntary Official Register of Driving Instructor Training (ORDIT).
+There is no statutory scheme governing the training of driving instructors, but DVSA administers the voluntary Official Register of Driving Instructor Training (ORDIT).

 You can download a copy of thethat trainers agree to.